JanHerca/urantiapedia/output/wikijs/en/article/Byron_Belitsos/Eastern_Orthodoxy_and_UB.md

 The result of his labors was the ultimate doctrinal synthesis of hesychastic mysticism with Patristic theology.
 Palamas showed how the most sublime notions of the unknowability of God _in his essence_ (i.e., apophatism), were yet consistent with the doctrine of theosis and the Christ-mysticism of the hesychasts.
 He distinguished the unknowable essence of God from the knowable “energies” of God as manifested in his revelations to us and as experienced by the hesychastic saints; yet he provided for the paradoxical unity of God's essence and energies.

 This is an oversimplifying summary of a great thinker.
 Suffice it to say that Palamas saved Christianity in the East from what becameits fate in the West: _the sunderingof theology from religious experience_.
 Corollary to this was the separation of philosophy from theology, and later of science from religion, that is now an earmark of Western thought.
 The splintering of the Western medieval synthesis began in the Renaissance and was completed in the Enlightenment; in the end it led to the complete secularization of the Western mind in modern times.
 While we all undoubtediy enjoy the fruits of science and liberal philosophy that resulted from secularism, the world has paid a heavy price indeed from the “death of God” that was its ineritable by-product.
 Thus, writing some time in the 1930's, the authors of _The Urantia Book_ warned: “Twentieth-century secularism tends to affirm that man coes not need God.
-But beware! this godless philosophy of human society will lead only to unrest, animosity, unhappiness, war, and world-wide disaster.”([UB 195:8.5](/en/The_Urantia_Book/195#p8_5))
+But beware! this godless philosophy of human society will lead only to unrest, animosity, unhappiness, war, and world-wide disaster.”(<a id="a210_1051"></a>[UB 195:8.5](/en/The_Urantia_Book/195#p8_5))

 > _The splintering of the Western medieval synthesis began in the Renaissance and was completed in the Enlightenment; in the end it led to the complete secularization of the Western mind in modern times.
 While we all undoubtedly enjoy the fruits of science and liberal philosophy that resulted from secularism, the world has paid a heavy price indeed from the “death of God” that was its inevitable by-product._